Admissions FAQ

 • The Parent/Guardian’s Status in Canada document.
 This must be one of the following: Canadian Passport, Permanent Residency Card, Work Visa, Visitor Visa, or Diplomat Status.

 • Name and email of one person you’d like to complete the Confidential Character & Family Reference Form (known as a “referee”) for the applicant.
 This form will be sent directly from SJS admissions.
+Our preference is that this person is a teacher or program leader who knows the applicant in a group setting.

 Does SJS provide financial assistance?